 - Antibacterial and antiviral

-This gives them many therapeutic applications, specifically for skin, the gastrointestinal tract and the immune system.
+It gives them many therapeutic applications, specifically for the skin, the gastrointestinal tract and the immune system.

-Plantain leaf is a dermatological dream in many ways.
-One reason is that it is loaded with tannin.
-No, not the orange stuff you spray before you hit spring break, but the antimicrobial and anti-inflammatory chemical compound found in many plants (x).
-In fact, research indeed shows that plantain leaf effectively manages acute urticaria, better known as hives (x).
+Plantain leaf is a dermatological dream.
+One reason is that it contains lots of tannins.
+No, not the orange stuff you spray before you hit spring break, but the antimicrobial and anti-inflammatory chemical compound found in many plants. (x) Research indeed shows that plantain leaf effectively manages acute urticaria, better known as hives. (x)

-Got belly bloat, ulcers or a just a sensitive GI system in general?
-Well, plantain leaf extract might be just what you’re looking for.
-While it’s widely regarded as the go-to for external issues, the plantain plant is certainly not limited to the body’s outer border.
+Have you got belly bloat, ulcers or just a sensitive GI system?
+Well, plantain leaf extract might be just what you need.
+While it’s the go-to for external issues, the plantain plant benefits more than the body’s skin.

-Studies confirm that plantain leaf extract can reduce the acidity of gastric fluids and possibly increase “defensive mucosal factors.”
-This means it can be helpful for conditions like gastric ulcers.
-It also has an antidiarrheal effect (x).
+Studies confirm plantain leaf extract can reduce the acidity of gastric fluids and possibly increase “defensive mucosal factors.”
+It means it can be helpful for conditions like gastric ulcers.
+It also has an antidiarrheal effect. (x)

 Plantain leaf extract is a traditional remedy for high cholesterol.
-Modern studies only focus on animals at this time, but also suggest that it exerts this effect.
-As a result, it can help slow the progression of atherosclerosis, a condition where plaque builds up in the arteries (x).
+Modern studies only focus on animals but also suggest that it exerts this effect.
+As a result, it can help slow atherosclerosis progression, where plaque builds up in the arteries. (x)

 Plantain leaf extract benefits the immune system in a couple of ways.
 First, we know it’s an effective antimicrobial.
 Fewer germs mean less work for your immune system.

-Second, it’s an anti-inflammatory.
-We may correlate a well functioning immune system with proinflammatory cells (like the kind that rush to the site of an injury and cause it to swell).
+Second, it’s anti-inflammatory.
+We may correlate a well-functioning immune system with pro-inflammatory cells (like the kind that rush to the site of an injury and cause it to swell).
 The reality, however, is that a healthy immune system can modulate inflammation and use it in an appropriate, balanced way.
 And this is what plantain leaf extract can help do.

-For example, one study found that it reduced inflammation-induced liver damage in animals (x).
-Another study reported findings that it reduced inflammation of oral epithelial cells (cells lining the cavity of the mouth) and by doing so, improved wound healing (x).
+For example, one study found that it reduced inflammation-induced liver damage in animals. (x) Another study reported findings it reduced inflammation of oral epithelial cells (cells lining the cavity of the mouth) and, by doing so, improved wound healing. (x)

 The Bottom Line

-While plantain leaf extract is not an absolute fix or lone magical potion to cure all your ills, it is definitely worth considering when seeking relief from some bacterial, dermatological and gastrointestinal symptoms.
-Widely available and used safely since antiquity, it reduces inflammation, helps wounds heal, soothes the stomach and might even help get rid of dandruff.
+While plantain leaf extract is not an absolute fix or lone magical potion to cure all your ills, it is worth considering when seeking relief from some bacterial, dermatological and gastrointestinal symptoms.
+It is widely available and safely used since yesteryear as it reduces inflammation, helps wounds heal, soothes the stomach, and might even help eliminate dandruff.